requirejs/requirejs/docs/optimization.md

 ## Build layer configuration options

 There is an [example.build.js](http://github.com/jrburke/requirejs/blob/master/build/example.build.js) file in the requirejs/build directory that details all the options that are allowed in the configuration options.
 It also gives some examples of require() calls for build layers.

+## More Questions?

+See the [Optimization FAQ](faq-optimization.md) for a discussion of different optimization approaches.